maxtkc/mos-herb-site/index.md

 Want to address the root imbalances that are leading to dysregulation in your body systems?

-I can partner with you to understand your body from an herbal perspective – one that integrates modern scientific research with centuries of tradition of botanical uses.
+I can partner with you to understand your body from an herbal perspective – one that integrates scientific research with traditional botanical uses.

 I have experience supporting clients with: